Jerry D. Mathis

-Selection Bias in Management Forecasting: Evidence from 8-K Filing Choices
+Selection Bias in Management Forecasting: Evidence from 8-K Filing Choices (solo-authored)

 This study examines the characteristics of management forecasts based on manager choice of dissemination medium.
 Recent research utilizes a variety of sources for managerial forecast information, implicitly relying on the assumption that the various data sources share similar properties.
 My results suggest systematic differences between forecasts from IBES Guidance (previously First Call) accompanied by a Form 8-K filing and those without.
 These biases present threats to studies utilizing EDGAR for textual analysis and voluntary disclosure measurement, as well as using IBES Guidance for research on forecasting behavior.
 I suggest sample selection criteria that help mitigate this bias and propose topical areas that may benefit from considering these differences further.